 - Are there documented policies and procedures to guide staff through the process?

-As a process owner, you need to show that you are in control of the financial close, and have commanding knowledge of the activities and tasks being carried out by your team.
+As a process owner, you need to show that you are in control of the financial close, and have the commanding knowledge of the activities and tasks being carried out by your team.
 This means proving timely completion of important work each month, having easy access to reconciliations and documents, and producing enough information and a solid paper trail for auditors to gain comfort, and in some cases, re-perform your work.

 Administrative?
 Certainly.
 Important?
 You betcha.